 (1) A piece of assessed work counts as graded "insufficent" if the candidate fails to attend an exam without good reason and without having deregistered him/herself fom the exam in the form set out by the examination board and within the period prescribed, or if he/she for no good reason withdraws from the exam after it begins.
-The same is true if a written or practical piece of assessment is not submitted within the allotted time period.
-Deregistration from a written or practical piece of assessment or from the Master's thesis without providing reasons is possible Monday to Friday before the first day of the examination.
-In the case of oral exams, deregistration must take place at the latest three working days (not counting Saturdays) before the day of the relevant examination.
+The same applies if a written or practical piece of assessment is not submitted within the allotted time period.
+Deregistration from a written or practical piece of assessment or from the Master's thesis without providing reasons is possible on working days - Monday to Friday - up until the working day before the first day of the examination.
+In the case of oral exams, deregistration must take place at the latest on the working day (not counting Saturdays) before the day of the relevant examination.